Jun 28, 2023

 – CPT and FCA find a balance between seller and buyer responsibilities, with the risk transferring at different stages.

-By now, we’ve all agreed that choosing the right Incoterm is crucial for successful export sales.
-They help both parties understand their responsibilities.
-Always remember to consult with experts or legal professionals when in doubt.
+We’ve all agreed that choosing the right Incoterm is crucial for successful export sales.
+Incoterms help both parties understand their responsibilities.
+When in doubt, always consult with experts or legal professionals.